-If you or someone you know is on the brink of retirement, then a celebration is certainly in order!
-For many, the thought of retirement is bittersweet, saying goodbye to co-workers and saying hello to a newfound freedom.
+If you or someone you know is on the brink of retirement, then a celebration is certainly in order.
+For many, the thought of retirement is bittersweet, saying goodbye to coworkers and saying hello to newfound freedom.
 Whether you are planning a retirement party or looking for the perfect gift, retirement sentiments echo your feelings of hope for the future.
-Some sentiments are serious, while others are fun.
-Some may have been uttered by famous people, while others may simply be anonymous.

 Miscellaneous Retirement Sentiments